Comparison & Prior Art

 - Rich feature ecosystem

-When to Use Shai
+Use Shai for:

 - Running AI agents safely